Our Genealogical Helper for Talladega ...

 | See our Misc Page for Talladega for more information.|

-If you need the driving distance, we recommend that you use one of the Mapping Services listed on our Map Page for Talladega.
-Since we usually use Google Maps, we've provided the following link for your convenience: Google Map and Driving Directions starting from Talladega
+If you need the driving distance (or directions), we recommend that you use one of the Mapping Services listed on our Map Page for Talladega.
+Since we usually use Google Maps for our own planning, we've provided the following link: Google Map and Driving Directions starting from Talladega

 Our distance measurements begin at a specific point in Talladega.
 The point that we are using is located at these GPS coordinates - Latitude: 33.4307, Longitude: -86.0990 [Map].
 In this case, the coordinates for Talladega have been provided by the Geographic Names Information System (GNIS).

 - Return to Citation

 |<2>||We use the term 'Historic' broadly and it generally means that the community no longer exists.
 However, it can also mean that the community might still exist, but was significantly larger or had a more 'official' existence in the past than it does now.
 Unfortunately our sources of data have proven to be unreliable.
 If you can provide us with more specific information about Talladega, please let us know so that we can improve our accuracy.|